What You Need to Know About Hardwood Floor Sanding

 The best way to save money is to hire a professional.
-Professionals like City and Suburban Floor Sanding Co. have more powerful machines and a greater ability to control dust.
+Professionals have more powerful machines and a greater ability to control dust.
 They will also have a greater knowledge of the proper techniques for sanding and refinishing a floor.
 Their stain and finish are likely to last longer.

 Sanding hardwood floors is a time-consuming process.
 You may have to sand the floors several times before they can be finished.
 This is a necessary step to keep your floors in good condition.
 Before you begin sanding, you need to vacuum the floors and mop them.
 Make sure to sweep the floor as well.
 This will prevent sanding grit from destroying the surface.
 The first sanding pass should be done with a 36 or 40 grit paper.
 After the initial sanding, you can switch to a less coarse sandpaper.
 This will remove scratches and old finish.